grepdisc/kindfools/_pages/writeon.md

 - On Tuesday, May 21 Rise of WNY hosted our WRITE ON intuitive writing group inspired by "Heavy"
 - On Tuesday, June 11 WRITE ON met at Good Shepherd Lutheran Church in Tonawanda, inviting people from across Buffalo to write, inspired by a poem by Meister Eckhart.
+- Tuesday, June 18 WRITE ON at Indigo House